zflat/rack-ip-allowlist/README.md

 ### Features

+* Whitelist hostnames or ip addresses
 * Multiple options for providing the whitelist (see usage)
 * Uses HTTP_X_FORWARDED_FOR as well as backing up with REMOTE_ADDR
 * Supports wildcards, single ips and ranges
+* 403 error document read from rails /public directory when used in rails

 ### Usage